If you are struggling, my story will hopefully inspire you that change can happen.

-The next 8 hours were possibly the worst of my life as I watched that little map in the headrest, that little plane icon slowly moved plotting our progress.
+The next eight hours were possibly the worst of my life as I watched that little map in the headrest, fixating on how the little plane icon slowly moved plotting our progress.
 I was completely freaking out and was looking for anything to reassure me.

-The anxiety and stress that had been locked in my head for so long finally exploded, and it manifested itself in horrific anxiety, worry, over thinking and panic attacks and really weird thoughts that freaked me out.
+The anxiety and stress had been locked in my head for so long that it finally exploded, and it manifested itself in horrific anxiety, worry, over-thinking, panic attacks and really weird thoughts that freaked me out.

-I spent many more years being okay but not really okay, putting on an act and ‘getting through’.
-To the world everything looked alright on the surface, I started several businesses and managed to pay the bills, I went on holidays but I still felt empty and my anxiety was out of control.
+I spent many more years pretending to be okay, putting on an act and ‘getting through’.
+To the world, everything looked alright on the surface.
+I started several businesses and managed to pay the bills.
+I went on holidays, but I still felt empty and my anxiety was out of control.

-And this is the point of my story where I started to look for the answers
+And this is the point in my story where I started to look for the answers.

-I knew I had no control over my thoughts but they had absolute control over me.
-My thoughts defined how I felt.
+I knew I had no control over my thoughts, they had absolute control over me.
+My thoughts defined how I felt about my life.